Jacobsen Manufacturing

-Jacobsen Manufacturing is a former U.S. lawn mower and light-duty tractor manufacturer, in operation there from the early 1920s until around 2020.
-It was located in Racine, Wisconsin, from 1921 to 2001, when It moved to Charlotte, North Carolina.
-In 2017, Jacobsen moved from Charlotte to Augusta, Georgia.
-In 2020, it would relocate to its sister factory of Ransomes-Jacobsen in Ipswich, England, UK.
+Jacobsen Manufacturing is a former U.S. lawn mower and light-duty tractor manufacturer operating from the early 1920s until around 2020.
+It was located in Racine, Wisconsin, from 1921 to 2001, then moving to Charlotte, North Carolina.
+In 2017, the company moved from Charlotte to Augusta, Georgia.
+In 2020, it relocated fully to its sister factory of Ransomes-Jacobsen in Ipswich, England.
 It has been owned by Textron since 1975.

 History

 Jacobsen Manufacturing was founded around the turn of the 20th century as a pattern-making shop by Knud Jacobsen, a Danish immigrant who came to Racine, Wisconsin, in 1891.
 A skilled woodworker, Jacobsen made patterns for automobiles, agricultural machines and electrical equipment.
 Jacobsen restructured his business as Thor Machine Works in 1917.

 In 1921 it released the 4-Acre mower, a gasoline-powered reel mower marketed through Jacobsen Manufacturing.
 Not long after the Greens Mower was released.
 In 1928 Jacobsen made a notable contribution to small engines by inventing the recoil start, by 1932 all Jacobsen mowers used recoil starters.

 The company continued to produce mowers for estates and golf courses throughout the 1920s and 1930s, and was not damaged by the Great Depression.
 Knud Jacobsen retired in 1939 and was succeeded as president by his son, Oscar Jacobsen.